10.5.1. Building Aggregation

 Setter Options

 It may not always be practical to build an aggregation relationship (i.e., initialize a pointer member) when constructing a whole object.
-And at other times, programmers may need to change an existing part.
+At other times, programmers may need to change an existing part by updating a pointer.
 The solution in both cases is an accessor or setter function.
 But there is one subtle difference between a constructor and a setter.
 A constructor creates a new object, so initially, the pointer member cannot point to an existing part.
 Alternatively, a setter function may establish the whole's first part or replace an existing one.
 Unlike a constructor, a setter must detect which situation applies and behave accordingly.

 class Car